darthvulpix444/MATLABExamples/week4/README.md

 # Week 4 All Examples

 ## Vector Addition
-Write a MATLAB script that takes two vectors of the same length as input and calculates their sum.
-Display the resulting vector.
-Ensure that your script handles vectors of different lengths gracefully.
+This MATLAB function takes two vectors of the same length as input and calculates their sum.
+It checks if the lengths of the input vectors are not the same, displaying an error message.
+Otherwise, it adds the vectors element-wise and returns the resulting vector.

 ## Vector Dot Product
-Implement a MATLAB function to compute the dot product of two given vectors.
-The function should return a scalar value representing the dot product.
-Test your function with different pairs of vectors.
+This MATLAB function computes the dot product of two given vectors.
+It checks the lengths of the input vectors, displaying an error message if they are different.
+Otherwise, it calculates the dot product by multiplying the elements of the vectors and returns it as a scalar value.

 ## Vector Norm Calculation
-Create a MATLAB function that calculates the Euclidean norm (L2 norm) of a given vector.
-The function should take the vector as input and return its norm.
-Test your function with various vectors.
+This MATLAB function calculates the Euclidean norm (L2 norm) of a given vector.
+It takes the vector as input and returns its norm.

 ## Vector Cross Product
-Write a MATLAB script to compute the cross product of two 3-dimensional vectors.
-Ensure that your script handles vectors of appropriate dimensions and display the resulting vector.
+This MATLAB function computes the cross product of two 3-dimensional vectors.
+It checks if the vectors have appropriate dimensions and displays the resulting vector.

 ## Vector Sorting
-Implement a MATLAB function to sort a given vector in ascending order.
-You can use any sorting algorithm of your choice (e.g., bubble sort, quicksort, etc.).
-Test your function with different input vectors to ensure correctness and efficiency.
+This MATLAB function sorts a given vector in ascending order using any sorting algorithm chosen.
+It tests the function with different input vectors to ensure correctness and efficiency.